jerryguintivano/ramwas/README.md

     (1) scanning aligned reads from BAM files,
     (2) calculation of quality control measures,
     (3) creation of methylation score (coverage) matrix,
     (4) principal component analysis for capturing batch effects and detection of outliers,
     (5) association analysis with respect to phenotypes of interest while correcting for top PCs and known covariates,
     (6) annotation of significant findings, and
     (7) multi-marker analysis (methylation risk score) using elastic net.
+    Additionally, RaMWAS include tools for joint analysis of methlyation and genotype data.

 ------------
 INSTALLATION
 ------------